Involutive Brauer groups and Poincar\'e rings: The Poincaré Picard space

 of $R$-modules, see Lemma~\ref{lemma: duality identification} for a proof of this for $R$ a commutative ring spectrum.
-If $M$ is compact, we thus have a canonical isomorphism of $R$-modules If both $M$ and $N$ are compact $R$-modules, then, using symmetric monoidality of $\lambda^*:\mathrm{Mod}_R\rightarrow \mathrm{Mod}_R$, the $\lambda$-dual satisfies \end{remark}
+If $M$ is finitely generated projective, we thus have a canonical isomorphism of $R$-modules If both $M$ and $N$ are finitely generated projective $R$-modules, then, using symmetric monoidality of $\lambda^*:\mathrm{Mod}_R\rightarrow \mathrm{Mod}_R$, the $\lambda$-dual satisfies \end{remark}